myflashlab/videoPlayer-ANE/README.md

 checkout here for the commercial version: http://myappsnippet.com/video-player-native-extension/ you may like to see the ANE in action? check this out: https://github.com/myflashlab/videoPlayer-ANE/raw/master/FD/dist/exVideoPlayer-demo.apk

+NOTICE: the demo ANE works only after you hit the "OK" button in the dialog which opens. in your tests make sure that you are NOT calling other ANE methods prior to hitting the "OK" button.

 # AS3 API:

      import com.doitflash.air.extensions.player.VideoPlayer;